bahodge/icewind-dale/sessions/Session 3.md

 We head out into the woods to look for the moose.
 We find some [[chawinga]]s.
 We hear a scream in the forest.
 We run to the location and see the hunters who have been killed by a [[banshee]].
 We try to ask her how we can help and she tells us that her tomb has been desecrated.
 It is somewhere in the northern part of the forest.
 The [[banshee]] is named [[Valen Starshade]].
 We agree to help her.
 We start walking north and stumble across the moose tracks.
 We follow them and come across a tomb.
 We start to make a fire and are attacked by a massive moose.
 We kill moose and return the [[banshee]] to her tomb.

 We use a scrying mirror to scry on [[Garrett Veloran]] to gain more insight on the murderer.
 We scry on [[Torg]].
 We see [[Arastra Roh]] in the mirror and they are dressed in the tunic and light clothes with icy eyes.
 We see [[Avarice]] in a small stone room at a desk studying and dressed in cold weather clothes.
 We look for [[Naerth]] and see speaker [[Tharnel Maxandriar]] speaking with a tiefling.
-It shounds like they are in kahoots and hatching some scheme.
+It sounds like they are in kahoots and hatching some scheme.

 We go into the last chamber and find a person.
 Her name is [[Ravison]].
 We kill her and recover another awakened bush.